zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_5_Services_and_Parameters.md

-# Lesson 5 Services & Parameters
+# Lesson 5 Services & Parameters :briefcase:
 >**Before starting this lesson, make sure to have turtlesim running.
 If not, run the following three commands in separate terminals**
 ```bash
 $ roscore
 $ rosrun turtlesim turtlesim_node
 $ rosrun turtlesim turtle_teleop_key
 ```
-## ROS Services
+## ROS Services :cocktail:
 >**ROS Services: Different from rostopic, rosservice provide another way of communication between nodes that it allows a "request" and "response".
-An analogy is that the mechanism of rostopic will be the asynchronous lecture that your professor publish (publisher) and you are receiving the information from the lecture (subscriber). rosservice, on the other hand, will be in-person synchronous learning where you can get direct feedbacks from the professor**
+An analogy is that the mechanism of rostopic will be the asynchronous lecture that your professor publishes (publisher) and you  receive the information from the lecture (subscriber)(unidirectional). rosservice, on the other hand, will be in-person synchronous learning where you can get direct feedbacks from the professor**

 ```bash
 rosservice list                      # print information about active services